If you’ve read our previous blogs, you’d know that most of us need to increase our protein intake as we aren't quite getting enough in our daily diet.

 So if you’re a moderately active female who weighs 60kg, you should be getting 72-84g of protein per day.

 So how do we add more protein to our diets without eating 2-3 steaks or 4 cans of beans every day?

 You guessed it - protein powder.
 A bioavailable whey protein powder or a high quality plant-based protein powder is an easy and convenient way of adding protein to your diet.
 They have a very high percentage of protein (Bare Blends Vanilla Bean WPI has 88g of protein per 100g) and are an easy way of getting the extra nutrients to help you recover from exercise.

 Below are some easy ways of getting a protein boost that are perfect when you’re on the run, or as post-exercise refuel, which will help to boost your overall health.

 Ideal for a busy lifestyle, smoothies can make an easy and nutritious breakfast.
-Adding a source of protein will also ensure that the smoothie will keep you fuller for longer, keeping you away from simple carbs, sugars and snacking between meals.
+Adding whey protein isolate will also ensure that the smoothie will keep you fuller for longer, keeping you away from simple carbs, sugars and snacking between meals.

 This Creamy Berry Smoothie is one of our favourites.

 Protein balls are an easy and nutritious snack that will combat your hunger cravings throughout the day.

 Try these Cacao Brownie Balls (pictured above) - the perfect snack recipe.